-Newfound Research offers a full suite of tactically risk-managed investment strategies.
+Newfound Research offers a full suite of dynamic, systematically managed investment strategies.
 We balance a disciplined, research-driven approach with prudent strategy design to deliver intuitive, repeatable results.
 Newfound’s strategies are distinguished by three qualities: a simple objective, a consistent process, and a thoughtful design.

 Learn more about our strategies & offerings

 We believe a flexible and active approach to asset management is needed to manage portfolio risk while simultaneously allowing investors to meaningfully participate in market growth.

 Defensively OrientedWe provide strategies that align with the investor’s definition of risk: participating in market growth and avoiding significant loss of capital.

 Disciplined ApproachWe embrace a quantitatively-enabled, rules-based approach to mitigate the inherent cognitive biases that make decision making difficult.

 Portfolio CoverageOur tactically risk-managed process is available in all areas of an investor’s portfolio, including equity, multi-asset income, liquid alternatives, and fixed-income portfolios.

 Thought LeadershipWe make our research endeavors transparent with published commentaries, blog posts, research papers, and panel appearances.

 Experienced TeamSince 2008, we’ve been providing research to help power tactically risk-managed strategies.
 Our models have been utilized to help power the asset allocation decisions for over $10B.

 Broad AccessibilityNewfound’s strategies are available as separately managed accounts, on most major TAMPs, via model delivery, and as open-end mutual funds.